About the Sixth Form

 We believe that clear expectations and consistently high standards are essential to success.
 It is important that our students take pride in their appearance and are aware of the impression that appearance makes as role models within the school and amongst the wider community.

-One of our key aims is to prepare students for progression into their chosen career or profession and, in order to support this aim and further strengthen the ethos of study in the sixth form, a smart workplace dress code is in place.
+One of our key aims is to prepare students for progression into their chosen career or profession and, in order to support this aim and further strengthen the ethos of study in the sixth form, a smart casual dress code is in place.

 The Director of Sixth Form will be the ultimate arbiter in all matters relating to dress and appearance.